aramkeshishyan/distanceVectorRouting/README.md

 ## Available Commands
-Input a router's initial topology configuration
+Input a router's initial topology configuration and specify the automatic message exchange(update) interval
 * **server -t topology-file-name -i routing-update-interval**

 The following commands can be invoked at any point